ageorge95/WILLOW-chia-forks-instant-wallet-balance/README.md

 # WILLOW-chia-forks-instant-wallet-balance
 Collection of scripts used to
+- check the asset's balance of a wallet, including ALL the addresses of that wallet, using the mnemonic
+- check the asset's balance of single/multiple addresses, without the need of a mnemonic
-- check the balance of a wallet, including ALL the addresses of that wallet, using the mnemonic
+- check the CATs balance of a wallet, including ALL the addresses of that wallet, using the mnemonic
-- check the balance of single/multiple addresses, without the need of a mnemonic
+- check the CATs balance of single/multiple addresses, without the need of a mnemonic

 You need to have the full node database on your computer for the tool to work.